Languages

 Key Stage 5

-The study of French or German to AS or A-level is a popular choice for those students wishing to learn the language for its own sake or to complement other A-level subjects.
-Students work in small groups and follow the Edexcel syllabus with support from our French Assistante to develop speaking skills.
+The study of French at A-level is a popular choice for those students wishing to learn the language for its own sake or to complement other A-level subjects.
+Students work in small groups and follow the AQA syllabus with support from our French Assistant to develop speaking skills.
+We teach this in collaboration with KEVI Handsworth Grammar School for Girls.

 Extra-Curricular

 The Modern Languages Department supports and enriches learning through a variety of clubs, trips and events.
-For example, students in year 7 can participate in the Spelling Bee as well as visit the Christmas market in Cologne.
-For older students there is the French club as well as talks by outside speakers such as GCHQ.
-The department runs a range of trips to France and Germany.
+For example, in previous years we have held a Spelling Bee as well as talks by outside speakers such as GCHQ.
+We have organised trips to a Christmas market in Cologne as well as trips to Paris and Morocco.